Shreeya-R/exploratory-data-analysis---customer-loans-in-finance/README.md

 Unfortunately, a pandas dataframe can only be viewed in Python and so is not easily accessible after each coding session.
 To solve this inconvenience, I converted the data to a csv, which means that the data can be saved locally on my computer and can also be accessible to any peers that I wish to share the raw data with.

 ## 2. Exploratory Data Analysis (EDA)
-Prior to carrying out EDA, I familiarised myself with the data, which can be seen in the 'familiarise_with_data.ipynb' file.
+Prior to carrying out EDA, I familiarised myself with the data, which can be seen in the [familiarise_with_data.ipynb](https://github.com/shhrreeyyaa/exploratory-data-analysis---customer-loans-in-finance/blob/main/familiarise_with_data.ipynb) notebook.

 To carry out the EDA of this financial dataset, I created the following 4 classes:
 1. DataTransform